 Where do I purchase my dance uniform?

-CSD Warm-up Gear (sweatpants, sweaters, long sleeve tops, tank tops, scarves, headbands, legwarmers, baseball caps, mugs, bumper stickers, therabands, etc.) can be purchased in the CSD office during office hours.
-We also sell nude suits, convertible tights (ballet pink, caramel for tap and black) in Child and Adult sizes, as well as Bun Kits.
+CSD Warm-up Gear (sweatpants, sweaters, long sleeve tops, tank tops, scarves, headbands, legwarmers, baseball caps, mugs, bumper stickers, therabands, water bottles, lanyards, etc.) can be purchased in the CSD office during office hours.
+We also sell nude suits, convertible tights (ballet pink and caramel for tap) in Child and Adult sizes, as well as Bun Kits.

 We also have a Dance Swap area in the rear lobby of the studio throughout the year, where parents can buy and sell gently used dancewear and shoes that are part of the CSD Dance Uniform.